caos30/dolibarr_stocktransfers_module/README.md

 ## ToDo list

- - Good batch/lot management
+ - Better batch/lot management, specially regarding stock control
- - increase user virtual stock for products "in transit" between 2 warehouses
+ - increase user "virtual stock" for products "in transit" between 2 warehouses
  - add "entity" field at "transfers" table to make the module compatible with "multi-company" Dolibarr use